cagi23/coding-challenges-paltform/review_scorecard.md

 2 - Code comments have been provided as needed.
 However, there appear to be comments for code that is quite obvious and thus are not needed.
 3 - Code comments provided are useful.
-They don't seem unnecessary and contribute to understanding the application better 20.0 close Question 1.2.3 Has obsolete or unnecessary code been cleaned up?
+They don't seem unnecessary and contribute to understanding the application better 20.0
+ Question 1.2.3 Has obsolete or unnecessary code been cleaned up?
 An application may no longer need a feature or an application feature may have become obsolete or outdated.
 In such a scenario, the corresponding code needs to be removed (not commented, but removed altogether).

 Note: This should only apply to sections of code impacted by this challenge.